 : Identifying and Disseminating Substance, Treatment, Strategy (STS) recommendations to AIDS Service Organizations, The Ohio State University

 Substance use disorders among individuals living with HIV/AIDS are highly prevalent and problematic, leading to decreased retention in care, medication adherence, and viral suppression and significantly increasing the risk of new HIV infections.
 However, despite more than a decade of calls to improve SUDSI within AIDS Service Organizations (ASOs), this remains an urgent need.
 This project seeks to identify stakeholder-driven Substance-Treatment-Strategy (STS) recommendations for improving SUDSI within ASOs across the nation, and then test the effectiveness of external facilitation as a strategy for implementing an identified evidence-based SUD practice in HIV care settings.

-Correction to: Learning Collaboratives: a Strategy for Quality Improvement and Implementation in Behavioral Health.
+- Correction to: Learning Collaboratives: a Strategy for Quality Improvement and Implementation in Behavioral Health.
 The journal of behavioral health services & research 2023

 The journal of behavioral health services & research